jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

         ways, either using other methods of deconvolving the peak, other biophysical or biochemical data, or both!

 #.
 Fine tune the ranges using the controls in the “Component Range Controls” box.
-Adjust the
-    start of Range 2 down until it overlaps with Range 1.

-    *   *Question:* What is the effect on the chi-squared plot?

-#.
-Adjust the starts and ends of Range 0 and the start of Range 1 by a few points
-    until the spikes in the chi-squared plot go away.
+    Adjust the starts and ends of Range 0 and the start of Range 1 by a few points until the spikes in the chi-squared plot go away.
 After these adjustments, Range 0 should be about 147 to 197, Range 1 from 161 to 324, and Range 2 from 323 to 380.